 - establish initiatives that bring the UCD Values to life,

 - lead voluntary initiatives associated with the UCD Community, demonstrating the University Values in action.

-The awards are open to all employees of UCD (full-time, part-time, permanent or temporary) who have worked in UCD for at least 2 years at the time of the nomination.
-They may be nominated by any member of the UCD community (employees, students, those working on campus or alumni).
+The awards are open to all employees of UCD (full-time, part-time, permanent or temporary) or those recently retired, who have/had worked in UCD for at least 2 years at the time of the nomination They may be nominated by any member of the UCD community (employees, students, those working on campus or alumni).

 Employees of UCD (full-time, part-time, permanent or temporary) who have worked in UCD for at least 2 years at the time of the nomination may be nominated.

 Employees may not self-nominate.
 Members of a committee / team may not nominate their own committee / team (someone outside the team will need to do this).

 Nominators (any member of the UCD Community – employee, student, others working on campus) may only nominate an individual/team/committee once but may nominate more than one individual/team/committee.